allanbrito90/pokecity/README.md

 ## Running

 - Download the source code
-- Open GitBash anmd navigate to the project's root directory
+- Open GitBash and navigate to the project's root directory
 - Type ` mvn clean install `
 - Navigate to target/ directory and type `java -jar Pokecity.jar`